capyloon/capyloon_org/content/_index.md

 Capyloon is no different.
 Here's the code for the [lockscreen](https://github.com/capyloon/nutria/tree/main/apps/homescreen).
 Want to build experiences for AR glasses, a smartwatch, or even a doorbell, all it takes is some HTML/CSS.

 #### Experimental
 Okay, this is us dreaming.
-But this system has everything from the UI down to the hardware.
-That means we have so much room to experiment.
+But this is an operating system.
+Well also a browser.
+Hmm, actually, a rust program.
+When do you ever get the chance to tweak things from the UI all the way down to the hardware.

+We have a great framework that gives us so much room to experiment.
 To really think how devices are connected.

 ## Try it!